alan-ohkubo/musician-cellist-webpage/README.md

 ● Create your own original CSS animation.
 For example, create a loading spinner or menu animation.

 > 1.)
-Created an concentric geometric shapes animation that displays on the welcome screen.
-A starting point for designing a dynamic site logo and working toward a dynamic website that breathes in a tastful way.
-CSS appears on lines 167-201.
+Created a text and concentric geometric shapes animation that display on the welcome screen.
+This is a starting point for designing a site logo.
+I would like to create a dynamic, animated websites that breathe in a tasteful way.
+CSS appears on lines 168-247.

 > 2.)
 The sidebar menu utilizes the CSS transition to appear to slide out on opening and retract on close.